unlink2/dhx/README.md

 ## TODO

-- Replace stvi with project name in README.md and makefile
+- Replace dhx with project name in README.md and makefile